Particular/docs.particular.net/monitoring/metrics/definitions.md

 Gathering metrics is important to know how a system works and if it works properly.
 When a system is broken down into multiple processes, each with its own queue, gathering and reporting metrics becomes vital.
 Below, there's a list of metrics that are captured and reported by NServiceBus.

+> [!NOTE]
-Note: Depending on the version of the reporting package and the way metrics are gathered, the set of available metrics may vary.
+> Depending on the version of the reporting package and the way metrics are gathered, the set of available metrics may vary.

 ## Metrics captured